tuckerweibell/recipe/src/unreleased.md

 - New alignment options on EzLayout.
   - The `cluster` layout has a new `alignX` option.
 This option allows the horizontal alignment to be changed to `left`, `right`, `center` or conditionally based on the current screen size.
   - The following layout have a new `alignY` option: `basic`, `right`, `equal`, `split`, `tile` and `cluster`.
 This option allows the vertical alignment to be changed to `top`, `bottom`, `center`, `stretch` or conditionally based on the current screen size.
+- New Card image feature for EzCard.
+Support for `top`, `left` or `right` aligned, full-bleed images (i.e. image fills the card / no padding).
+By default, images will fill the width of the container while maintaining their aspect ratio, however images positioned to the right or left of the container will fill half of the card, clipping the image if to match the aspect ratio of the available space.

 #### Design updates